aarav1656/sui-devbot/README.md

 ### **Flock.io Integration**

-The bot is built on top of Flock.io, a powerful platform for team collaboration and project management.
-This integration enables seamless communication and coordination between team members.
+The bot is built on top of Flock.io, which decentralises training and value alignment.
+Ensuring that AI objectives match the public’s ethics and societal aims, that decision-making falls to communities, and that usefulness is a top priority.

 ## What is Retrieval Augmented Generation
 RAG enhances the existing potent functionalities of LLMs for particular domains or an organization's internal knowledge repository,